kovidgoyal/calibre/setup/installer/windows/notes.rst

         wget -O qtwebkit/Source/ThirdParty/leveldb/include/stdint.h 'http://msinttypes.googlecode.com/svn/trunk/stdint.h'
         cp qtwebkit/Source/ThirdParty/leveldb/include/stdint.h qtwebkit/Source/JavaScriptCore/os-win32

+    * Slim down Qt by not building various things we dont need.
+Edit :file:`qtwebkit/Tools/qmake/mkspecs/features/configure.prf` and remove build_webkit2.
+Edit qt.pro and comment out the addModule() lines for qtxmlpatterns, qtdeclarative, qtquick1, qtwebsockets.
+Change the addModule line for qtwebkit to depend on qtbase instead of qtdeclarative.

     * Qt uses its own routine to locate and load "system libraries" including the openssl libraries needed for "Get Books".
 This means that we have to apply the following patch to have Qt load the openssl libraries bundled